The Hills 10th Anniversary Special Trailer

 Previous reports have indicated that the show might return in the form of a movie, but we know for sure that it will be back in a 10th anniversary special.
 Kristin Cavallari, Whitney Port, Audrina Patridge, LC herself, and Heidi, in a somewhat surprising move, will be dishing on how things went so wrong so quickly.
 Although Spencer appears in the trailer, he will not be appearing on the reunion show.

-The special is called The Hills: That Was Then, This Is Now, and it airs Sunday, August 7 at 8 p.m. on MTV UK.
-This is going to be quite a ride.
+The special is called The Hills: That Was Then, This Is Now, and it airs Tuesday, August 2 at 9 p.m.
+ET on MTV.
+So set your DVRs, because this is going to be quite a ride.

 “We would say like, ‘If you knew the real story, you would understand,’” she says.
 “And what I’d like to do is tell that story…We’re going to take a look back at the show and reveal things that we haven’t talked about before.”